Rutuja161/Pdf-based-question-answering/README.md

-Pdf-based-question-answering
+#Pdf-based-question-answering

-This is the research project for my masters in Data analytics.
-This aims to build smart question answering system for PDF files using BERT - based transformers.
+This is the research project for my master's in Data analytics.
+This aims to build a smart question-answering system for PDF files using BERT - based transformers.